 And yet, there is another reason why I am not as discouraged as I have been these past few decades.
-Last month, while revising my 1974 nonfiction book The Planet-Girded Suns (now subtitled The History of Human Thought About Extrasolar Worlds) for republication, I was struck by the parallel between our era and the emotional reaction prevalent in the early 17th century among people who were realizing that the universe was much larger, and less neatly arranged, than had previously been supposed.
+Recently, while revising my 1974 nonfiction book The Planet-Girded Suns for republication, I was struck by the parallel between our era and the emotional reaction prevalent in the early 17th century among people who were realizing that the universe was much larger, and less neatly arranged, than had previously been supposed.
 I had expressed similar ideas in my 2006 essay Achieving Human Commitment to Space Colonization: Is Fear the Answer?
 But I had not noticed the historical comparison, or perceived that the long hiatus in space exploration is not only natural, but unavoidable--should in fact have been predictable to those of us knowledgeable about the history of ideas--and that like all stages of human evolution, it is of limited duration.

-It has been several years since I had time to update my website, as my editing work plus the writing of my adult science fiction novels has prevented me from working on it; but I have done so now.
-Below are some comments, including one moved from the Space and Human Survival page that has now been redesigned, which aren't long enough to warrant pages of their own.
+Below are some comments, including one moved from the Space and Human Survival page when it was redesigned, which aren't long enough to warrant pages of their own.
 For a long time I haven't written much about space; one grows weary of saying the same things, most of which have been widely discussed on the Web by other space advocates, over and over again to readers that remain unconvinced.
 But I have not lost my belief--which I have held for well over fifty years--that it is vital for us to become a truly space-faring species before it's too late to save Earth, and ourselves, from eventual ruin.

 Space advocates know and love this song, "Hope Eyrie," written by Leslie Fish and performed by Julia Ecklar.
 Since discovering that it's available on YouTube I've been wanting to add it to my website, as it expresses the deep feeling many of us have about the Apollo moon landing: